Zen Studies Society

 Zen Studies Temple, Dai Bosatsu Zendo, Catskill mountains

-While we cautiously begin opening to limited in-person practice, we continue our online teachings, meetings and sittings every day.
-Read our full Covid Protocols here.
+While we have opened our temples to in-person practice, we continue our online teachings, meetings and sittings every day.
+We rely on you to keep everyone safe.
+Read our full Health Protocols.

 Intro to Zen